Xubuntu 21.10 "Impish Indri" Released

 GNOME Disk Usage Analyzer

 GNOME Disk Usage Analyzer (baobab) scans folders, devices, and remote locations to provide an in-depth report on disk usage.
-It can quickly identify large files and folders wasting disk space and enable users to act on them.
-A tree-like and graphical representation are used to display disk usage.
+It can quickly identify large files and folders, wasting disk space and enabling users to act on them.
+A tree-like and graphical representation is used to display disk usage.

 GNOME Disk Usage Analzer being used to show disk space usage.